lhphat02/IE104_frUIT/README.md

 ###

-<p align="left">Figma source : https://ui8.net/astikayasa/products/cryptoket---nft-marketplace-ui-kit<br> > This repos is use for educational purpose only.</p>
+<p align="left">Figma source : https://ui8.net/astikayasa/products/cryptoket---nft-marketplace-ui-kit<br> > This repos is used for educational purpose only.</p>

 ###